SPC Vinyl Flooring vs WPC Vinyl Flooring

 - Engineered luxury vinyl flooring

-- Waterproof vinyl flooring.
+- Waterproof vinyl flooring

 Be sure to look at the details about what the core layer is made from to discern whether any of these flooring options feature a core made from SPC or WPC.

 To make the right choice for your home, be sure to do your homework when it comes to different flooring types.
-While SPC vinyl flooring may be a better choice for one home, WPC flooring may be the better investment for another.
+While SPC vinyl flooring may be a better choice for one home, WPC flooring may be a better investment for another.
 It all depends on what you and your household require when it comes to a home upgrade.
 Regardless of whether you choose WPC or SPC flooring, however, you’ll get a durable, waterproof, and stylish flooring upgrade that’s easy to install using DIY methods.